 Ulcers or abdominal pain

-What causes CDI?
+What causes C. difficile?

 Most likely, a visit to your doctor or local health center.
 In fact, 94 percent of the potentially fatal infections are in people who recently received care in facilities such as hospitals, nursing homes, physicians' offices, and outpatient surgical centers, according to the Journal of the American Medical Association.